 - How to Train Your Dragon:

-- Astrid is an Ice Queen via being both a battle-ready Action Girl and looking down at the protagonist as a useless, bumbling sap.
+- Astrid is an Ice Queen via being both a battle-ready Action Girl and looking down on the protagonist as a useless, bumbling sap.
 She gets better, of course.

 - Toothless could count too, since he was wary of and didn't like Hiccup very much in the beginning.
-He eventually grew attached to Hiccup and become fiercely protective of him.
+He eventually grew attached to Hiccup and became fiercely protective of him.

 - Tigress in the Kung Fu Panda series.
 Originally a bitter Resenter to Po who seemed to snatch away her dream of becoming the Dragon Warrior, she softens considerably after Po proves himself by defeating Tai Lung singlehandedly.
 By the time of Kung Fu Panda 2, she has become his closest friend among the Furious Five and perhaps even more.

 - In Mickey, Donald, Goofy: The Three Musketeers, Daisy Duck did not show any interest in Donald Duck until the very end, where she was rescued and she has Donald all by herself, getting him Covered in Kisses.